checkly/puppeteer-to-playwright/README.md

 `puppeteer-to-playwright` will convert your existing Puppeteer script to Playwright, including:

-* Converting import statements
+- Converting import statements
-* Converting basic methods to match new API (e.g. `setViewport` to `setViewportSize` and similar)
+- Converting basic methods to match new API (e.g. `setViewport` to `setViewportSize` and similar)
-* Creating browser context explicitly
+- Creating browser context explicitly
-* Eliminating explicit waiting (unless `STRICT` mode is enabled)
+- Eliminating explicit waiting (unless `STRICT` mode is enabled)
-* Converting cookies-related commands
+- Converting cookies-related commands

 ### 🛑 Currently unsupported

-* File upload
+- File upload
-* File download
+- File download
-* Request/response interception
+- Request/response interception

 ## 🚢 Getting Started

 You can use `puppeteer-to-playwright` on a script file or multiple scripts at a time.

-> *It will overwrite the script file when run*, so we recommend doing a dry-run first
+> _It will overwrite the script file when run_, so we recommend doing a dry-run first

 1. Dry run

 ```
-npm run dryrun
+$ npm run dryrun
 ```

 2. Convert script

 ```
-npm run convert my-puppeteer-script.js
+$ npm run convert my-puppeteer-script.js
 ```

 3. Convert entire folder of scripts

 ```
-npm run convert my-puppeteer-folder
+$ npm run convert my-puppeteer-folder
 ```

 ## 🔗 Links

-* [jscodeshift](https://github.com/facebook/jscodeshift) - without which this project wouldn't be possible.
+- [jscodeshift](https://github.com/facebook/jscodeshift) - without which this project wouldn't be possible.
-* [ASTExplorer](https://astexplorer.net/) - useful debugging tool in case you would like to modify the transform file of this project to tweak its output
+- [ASTExplorer](https://astexplorer.net/) - useful debugging tool in case you would like to modify the transform file of this project to tweak its output

 ## 📄 License